-Although, the survey found that companies which faced data breaches, 50% or more incidents happened because of their partner companies.
+Although, the survey found that companies that faced data breaches, 50% or more incidents happened because of their partner companies.
 Therefore, they are more willing to join this practice of making the internet premises more secure.

 Consequently, CEO’s have to step up their game and start spending more on cybersecurity to protect themselves and their business.
-The latest study states that Gartner Projects revealed it that the cost of spending on cybersecurity will go from $123 billion.
+The latest study states that Gartner Projects revealed that the cost of spending on cybersecurity will go from $123 billion.
 In 2018 to an increase of 10.8% per year, and the forecast is $170.5 by 2022.
 Cyber Risk